Tap icon

 Differential Diagnosis of Back Pain in Cancer Patients [2]

-• Musculoskeletal disease – benign causes of back pain (ex. muscle spasm, disk disease, and spinal stenosis)
+• Musculoskeletal disease – benign causes of back pain (e.g., muscle spasm, disc disease, and spinal stenosis)

-• Spinal epidural abscess – rare, but maintain higher suspicion in patients with history of IVDU, vertebral osteomyelitis, or hematogenous infection
+• Spinal epidural abscess – rare, but maintain higher suspicion in patients with a history of IV drug use, vertebral osteomyelitis, or hematogenous infection

 • Metastatic disease – metastatic disease may also manifest without compression of the spinal cord, leading to back pain